Preamble

 Custody: Strong restriction over the person’s movement.

-Person: Autonomous individuals capable or formally capable of free-will, including all natural and human beings.
+Person: Individuals capable of consciousness, including all natural human beings.

-Dignity: Recognized inherent, and inalienable value of every person.
+Dignity: Recognized inherent, and inalienable worth of every person.

-Liberty: Ability for every person to pursue their happiness in a civilized society.
+Liberty: Ability for every person to pursue their happiness to the furthest extent possible without violating the liberty of others in a civilized society.

 Justice: Society ruled by a set of moral and legitimate Law, and such Laws being enacted by reasonable and standardized processes.

-Solidarity: Security of the basic necessities of Life and work, and to meaningfully participate and contribute in society.
+Solidarity: Security of the positive rights, including the basic necessities of Life and work, and to meaningfully participate and contribute in society.

-Citizen: Any born or naturalized person within the United States by law.
+Citizen: Any born or naturalized person within the United States by federal law.

 Immutable characteristic: Characteristics or traits of a person that are innate, fundamental, or unchangeable.